thetutlage/alpine-teleport/README.md

 # Alpine teleport
 > A Vue style teleport for Alpine.js

-Alpine teleport is an attempt to add Vue style [teleport](https://v3.vuejs.org/guide/teleport.html) functionality to Alpine.js.
+Alpine teleport is an attempt to add a Vue style [teleport](https://v3.vuejs.org/guide/teleport.html) functionality to Alpine.js.

-The primary motivation behind the plugin is to create accessible dialogs and by placing them at the top level within the HTML body.
+The primary motivation behind the plugin is to create accessible dialogs and place them at the top level within the HTML body.

 ## Usage
-You can either use the plugin from **CDN via the script tag** or import it as a regular package by installing it from npm.
+You can either use the plugin from **CDN via the script tag** or import it as a standard package by installing it from npm.

 ### CDN
 When using the CDN build, you must place the plugin script before the alpine core script.